Stephen-Seo/LD54_BoxSurvival/README.md

 The `ld_release` tag points to the commit of the game before the ldjam.com deadline.
 The new changes only implement touch-based controls.

+The latest version of the game can be found [here](https://seodisparate.com/demos/ld54).

+The release of the game at the end of the 54th ldjam.com can be found [here](https://seodisparate.com/demos/ld54_orig).

 ## About This Game

 This entry was my first foray into making something with Godot.
 It definitely